-After that I ran my own driving school for a while and even worked for the government, all the time still not forgetting my love of photography and getting freelance work and helping my sister create her own studio – http://christinehanscomb.co.uk/
+After that I ran my own driving school for a while (Framwellgate School of Motoring) and worked for the UK governments “Department of Transport & Environment”, all the time still not forgetting my love of photography and getting freelance work and helping my sister create her own studio – http://christinehanscomb.co.uk/

 Outside of work my passion was rallying and after building several rally cars and rebuilding a lotus 7 for a friend I became quite well known for building very competitive cars and race engines I eventually won my class in the ANECCC rally championship in my Ford Escort MkII using a Lotus/Cosworth engine I built and developed.